 This classic recipe for bacon-wrapped scallops is so tasty!
 The crispy, salty bacon perfectly compliments the mild, briny flavor of the slightly-sweet scallops for a delicious combination that’s divine.

 We think bacon appetizer recipes are like gold, because they’re always the first thing to be eaten at a party or potluck.
 Bring these scallops wrapped in bacon to your next gathering, and we promise you’ll be bringing home an empty platter.
-(Tater Tots with Bacon Cheddar Bites or Bacon Wrapped Little Smokies are two other crowd pleasing small bites guaranteed to draw raves!)
+(Tater Tots with Bacon Cheddar Bites or Bacon Wrapped Little Smokies are two other crowd pleasing small bites guaranteed to draw raves!
+And be sure to check out our roundup of 52 Best Bacon Appetizers.)